- Taxes

 Are There Additional Employer Responsibilities for FICA Taxes?

-- Reporting Social Security and Medicare tax payments on employees' Form W-2.
+- Properly report all Social Security contributions and Medicare tax payments on each employee's Form W-2 at year-end

 -